 External beam radiation therapy benefits from a wide range of planning tools that allow a high degree of confidence in the treatment before the patient is ever exposed to high doses of radiation.
 Until now, the analogous tools for RPT planning have been lacking.
 Torch provides a number of methods of analysis that will be instantly recognizable to anyone familiar with external beam planning, including dose clouds, organ-level dose statistics, and dose-volume histograms.

 Many RPT agents today are theranostic - depending on the isotope attached, they can be used for diagnostic imaging or for cancer therapy.
 By injecting the diagnostic version, the path of the drug can be tracked through the patient, and the therapeutic behavior is then predicted.
 The physician can then decide how much of the therapeutic agent to inject.
 Torch lets you compare different drugs and radionuclides prior to treatment.

 Once treatment begins, the therapeutic activity can be imaged using SPECT.
 Torch uses these images to compute dose and verify that the intended tumor dose is being delivered, and that organs at risk are not receiving toxic doses.
 With this information, Torch allows physicians to modify the course of treatment - optionally adding or removing future cycles of drug injection.

-Copyright © 2019 Voximetry Inc. - All Rights Reserved.
+Copyright © 2021 Voximetry Incorporated - All Rights Reserved.